Geometrizing the Partial Entanglement Entropy: from PEE Threads to Bit Threads: Acknowledgment

 \section{Acknowledgment}

 J. Lin is supported by the National Natural Science Foundation of China under Grant No.12247117, No.12247103 and No.12047502.
-Y. Lu received supported from the China Postdoctoral Science Foundation under Grant No.2022TQ0140, the National Natural Science Foundation of China under Grant No.12247161, and the NSFC Research Fund for International Scientists (Grant No. 12250410250).
-Q. Wen would like to thank the ``Zhishan Scholars'' program of Southeast University.
+Y. Lu is supported by the National Natural Science Foundation of China under Grant No.12247161, the NSFC Research Fund for International Scientists (Grant No. 12250410250), and the China Postdoctoral Science Foundation under Grant No.2022TQ0140.